Douglasokolaa/codeigniter-datatables/README.md

 ```
 $this->datatables_server_side->process();
 ```
-The method accepts two parameters which are both optional:
+The method accepts two parameters which are both optional.
+These parameters are used to add / modify *tr* tag.

 **row_id (String)**